Tillage and soil management

 Tips for managing crop residue in corn, soybeans, small grains and alfalfa cropping systems.

 Aggressive tillage followed by dry winters and springs can result in poor particle-to-particle contact and affect crop growth.
-(391 K PDF)
+Journal of Soil and Water Conservation feature.

 University of Minnesota and North Dakota State University (335 K PDF)

 Comparison of moldboard, chisel plow and strip–till systems in continuous corn and their effects on residue cover and management.
 Crop News.

 Factors to consider when selecting a tillage system, including soil characteristics, nutrient management and equipment type and age.